-- A. See Section 01 30 00 Administrative Requirements for submittals procedures. - B. Manufacturer's Instructions: Indicate application conditions and limitations of use stipulated by product testing agency.
-Include instructions for storage, handling, protection, examination, preparation and installation of product. - C. Samples: For each type of label and sign to illustrate size, colors, lettering style, mounting provisions and graphic features of identification products.
+- A. See Section 01 30 00 Administrative Requirements for submittals procedures. - B. Samples: - 1.
+Identification Nameplates: One of each type and color specified. - 2.
+Warning Signs and Labels: One of each type and legend specified.

+C. Manufacturer's Instructions: Indicate application conditions and limitations of use stipulated by product testing agency.
+Include instructions for storage, handling, protection, examination, preparation and installation of product.